chama-x/ViT-model-on-the-MNIST-dataset/README.md

 ## Project Overview

-This project implements a Vision Transformer (ViT) model to classify handwritten digits from the MNIST dataset, a well-known benchmark in machine learning consisting of 70,000 images of handwritten digits (0-9), each sized 28x28 pixels.
+I trained this model which implements a Vision Transformer (ViT) model to classify handwritten digits from the MNIST dataset, a well-known benchmark in machine learning consisting of 70,000 (60,000 training and 10,000 testing) images of handwritten digits (0-9), each sized 28x28 pixels.
+Also I only trained the model for only 10 epochs and it took 20 minutes to train so it can be improved with more epochs like 30 to get even better results.
+(For this training I got 97.77% accuracy on the test dataset.)

 ## Objectives
 - Explore the effectiveness of transformer architectures in image classification tasks.